 The actuarial valuation has been completed in accordance with generally accepted actuarial principles and practices.
-The actuarial calculations were directed under our supervision.
-We are members of the American Academy of Actuaries and collectively meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
-To the best of our knowledge, the information supplied in the actuarial valuation is complete and accurate.
+The actuarial calculations were directed under my supervision.
+I am a member of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+To the best of my knowledge, the information supplied in the actuarial valuation is complete and accurate.
 The assumptions used in this actuarial valuation were selected by the Town of Wellesley based upon our analysis and recommendations.
-In our opinion, the assumptions are reasonable and take into account the experience of the Town of Wellesley and reasonable expectations.
+In my opinion, the assumptions are reasonable and take into account the experience of the Town of Wellesley and reasonable expectations.